pimonty/Demo-RN/README.md

 The tutorial has been published in Expo.
 You can running this tutorial downloading [Expo](https://expo.io/).

-If you have Expo on your smarthphone, scanning this [code QR](https://expo.io/@fjmontero/Demo-RN).
+If you have Expo on your smarthphone, scan this [code QR](https://expo.io/@fjmontero/Demo-RN).

 ## Description